Retrieving data with Perl DBI DBD::ODBC

 $sth->bind_columns(\($col1, $col2, $col3));

-DBI supports a number of methods returning the result-set (or part of it) in hash or array references.
-All the following examples assume you have already prepared and executed a select on a table containing two rows of two columns named a and b which look like:
+DBI supports a number of methods that return a result set (or part of it) in hash or array references.
+The following examples assume you have already prepared and executed a SELECT on a table containing two rows with two columns named a and b:

 column a | Column b